 - Avoid chewing hard foods like hard candy or ice cubes right after the procedure is complete.
 You should also cut down on acidic and sugary foods and drinks to help keep all of your teeth happy and healthy.

 Rest assured that failures of root canals are very rare.
 95% of all root canals are successful and most teeth that have had a root canal treatment will last the rest of your life.
 With a root canal treatment, you should be relieved of the tooth pain and after a week or two, you should be completely pain-free.
-If you do experience pain after a root canal after a couple of weeks that go beyond the ache of healing, call your dentist and have him or her take a look to see what is going on.
+If you do experience pain after a root canal after a couple of weeks that go beyond the ache of healing, call your dentist near me and have him or her take a look to see what is going on.

 IVANOV Orthodontic Experts, 12866 Biscayne Blvd, North Miami, FL 33181